 The vegetables are harvested at peak flavor and quality and dehydrated on low heat, almost always within 48 hours of being harvested.
 The powders are then packed into light-protecting violet glass to preserve flavor and freshness.
 These beautiful violet glass jars may add to the initial cost of the product (they retail at $20.00 each as you can see on our site here), but Dr. Cowan believes the preservative benefits they provide are immense.
 Refill packs of the vegetable powders will be available soon so that your jar can be used again and again.

 Experience the power of kale!

-The flavor is bright and grassy.
+The flavor of this dehydrated kale powder is bright and grassy.
 When folded into most other foods, it takes on the flavor of those foods, which makes it ideal for picky vegetable eaters.
 To use, sprinkle on salads, eggs, rice, quinoa, buttered popcorn, steamed or roasted vegetables, fish or chicken.
-Add to smoothies, soups, stews, pasta, spaghetti sauce – really, anything you enjoy eating!
-Our favorite way to use Kale Powder is sprinkled on scrambled or over-easy eggs in the morning.
+Add the dehydrated kale powder to smoothies, soups, stews, pasta, spaghetti sauce – really, anything you enjoy eating!
+Our favorite way to use the kale supplement is sprinkled on scrambled or over-easy eggs in the morning.